picandocodigo/List-Category-Posts/readme.txt

 == Frequently Asked Questions ==
 * **Instructions** on how to use the plugin: http://wordpress.org/extend/plugins/list-category-posts/other_notes/
 * **Template system** how to customize the way the posts are shown: http://wordpress.org/extend/plugins/list-category-posts/other_notes/.
 I am aware the Template System is not really friendly right now, I'll work on this whenever I get the time to work on the plugin for a while.
-* **New feature requests** - Contact me on fernando at picandocodigo dot net.
+* **New feature requests, Bug fixes, enhancements** - You can post them on [GitHub Issues](https://github.com/picandocodigo/List-Category-Posts/issues).
-* **Support** I've decided to use [WordPress Answers](http://wordpress.stackexchange.com/) as the place for support.
+* **Questions** If you have any usage questions, go to [WordPress Answers](http://wordpress.stackexchange.com/) for support.
 It's a great place with a large community of WordPress users and developers.
 Just [ask your question](http://wordpress.stackexchange.com/questions/ask?tags=plugin-list-category-posts) using the 'plugin-list-category-post' tag.

 * **FAQ**